UNC Hall of Fame coach Roy Williams announces retirement

 CHAPEL HILL, N.C.
-(WAVY) — It’s no April Fools joke, University of North Carolina coach Roy Williams is officially retiring.
+(WAVY) — Roy Williams, the Naismith Hall of Famer who brought three more basketball national championships to the University of North Carolina, is officially retiring.

-The university announced that the 70-year-old Hall of Famer is stepping down after 33 seasons as an NCAA head coach, including nearly two decades with the Tar Heels.
+The university announced that the 70-year-old is stepping down after 33 seasons as an NCAA head coach, including nearly two decades with the Tar Heels.

 The 1972 UNC grad is third all-time in Division 1 wins with 903 and won three NCAA Championships with the Tar Heels in 2005, 2009 and 2017.
 He also has two more Final Fours, nine ACC regular-season championships and three ACC Tournament titles with Carolina.